Table of Contents

-Data preparation, also sometimes called “pre-processing,” is the act of cleaning and consolidating raw data prior to using it for business analysis.
-It might not be the most celebrated of tasks, but careful data preparation is a key component of successful data analysis.
+Data preparation, also sometimes called “pre-processing,” is the act of cleaning and consolidating raw data prior to using it for business analysis and machine learning.
+It might not be the most celebrated of tasks, but careful data preparation is a key component of successful data analytics.

 Why Is Data Preparation Important?

 The decisions that business leaders make are only as good as the data that supports them.
-Careful and comprehensive data preparation ensures analysts trust, understand, and ask better questions of their data, making their analyses more accurate and meaningful.
+Careful and comprehensive data preparation ensures business analysts and data scientists trust, understand, and ask better questions of their data, making their analyses and modeling more accurate and meaningful.
 From more meaningful data analysis comes better insights and, of course, better outcomes.

 To drive the deepest level of analysis and insight, successful teams and organizations must implement a data preparation strategy that prioritizes:

 - Accessibility: Anyone — regardless of skillset — should be able to access data securely from a single source of truth